sameer/raster2svg/README.md

     * Square pixel values
 1. Do Linde-Buzo-Gray stippling
     * Find Voronoi tesselation with Jump flooding algorithm (JFA)
-    * Split stippling points along the longest cell extent when they cover too much capacity
+    * Split stippling points along the cell's second-order moments when they cover too much capacity
     * Remove stippling points when they do not cover enough capacity
     * Calculate cell centroids and move points to them
     * Repeat until no splits/removes occur